nokia/SReXperts/docs/eda/beginner/eda-app-deploy.md

 In the Workflow Results, you will see that the workflow went through three phases - initialization, retrieving nodes, and pushing the files.
 You will also see the status of these listed both in the YAML below, and in the visual representation of the Workflow stage flow graph.
 *There is a way to find out what nodes the files were pushed to, and what files were pushed to what paths, but it's not here - can you find it?*

+/// details | Hint
+    type: info

-Hint: The "title" bar holds more than what meets the eye.
+The "title" bar holds more than what meets the eye.
+///

 /// details | Workflow Run Details